Tencent/ncnn/docs/how-to-build/how-to-build.md

 Earlier versions of Clang may fail to build ncnn due to [Bug 49864](https://github.com/llvm/llvm-project/issues/49864).
 To use GCC instead, use the `power9le-linux-gnu-vsx.toolchain.cmake` toolchain file instead.
 Note that according to benchmarks, Clang appears to produce noticeably faster CPU inference than GCC for POWER9 targets.

 Note that the POWER9 toolchain files only support little-endian mode.

+#### Intel oneAPI

+Besides the prerequests in this section, Intel oneAPI BaseKit and HPCKit should be installed.
+They are available from https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit.html and https://www.intel.com/content/www/us/en/developer/tools/oneapi/hpc-toolkit.html freely.

+Intel oneAPI offers two kinds of compilers, the classic `icc/icpc` and the LLVM based `icx/icpx`.
+To build with these compilers, add `CC=icc CXX=icpc` or `CC=icx CXX=icpx` before the `cmake` command.
+When compiling with `icc/icpc`, cmake will warn that `xop`, `avx512`, and `bf16` extensions are not supported by the compiler, while `icx/icpx` works well.

+Both of these compilers have been tested and passed the ncnn benchmark successfully.
+The results have been included in ncnn benchmark readme.
+Generally, `icx/icpx` are likely to show better performance than `icc/icpc` and the quantized models can benefit from the extensions `icx/icpx` supports.

 #### Verification